samlaf/samlaf.github.io/_posts/2025-08-22-doublezero.md

 In May 2022, Victor Shoup analyzed the Solana whitepaper and wrote [Proof of History: what is it good for?](https://www.shoup.net/papers/poh.pdf) His answer: not much.
 Three years later, Solana [no longer uses proof of history](https://www.anza.xyz/blog/alpenglow-a-new-consensus-for-solana).

 This blog post is an amateur attempt to follow in Shoup's footsteps, this time analyzing the DoubleZero protocol, based on their [whitepaper](https://doublezero.xyz/whitepaper.pdf), [articles](https://doublezero.xyz/journal) and public [docs](https://docs.malbeclabs.com/) (their [github](https://github.com/doublezerofoundation) is mostly empty).
-My conclusion after a week of reading and thinking is also not anywhere near as dire.
+My conclusion after a week of reading and thinking is not nearly as dire.
 There is definitely a lot of potential behind the project and a lot of interesting open questions.
 And for full disclosure, Shoup is a consensus expert, whereas I am by no means a networking expert.
 With that out of the way, let's dive in.

 ## What is DoubleZero?

 DoubleZero works across multiple planes, but the very succinct take is that it's a blockchain CDN, attempting to be a decentralized and marketplace driven Cloudflare alternative for blockchain content filtering and low-latency low-jitter delivery.
 It is developing its own IXP(s) to allow large validator and network connection providers to peer and communicate over faster multicast lanes.
-Its also developing its own FPGA implementation for edge filtering of transactions.
+It's also developing its own FPGA implementation for edge filtering of transactions.

 We will analyze these claims in more details, diving into the implementation details that are available, and questioning whether this network makes sense economically.
 But first, let's start by answering the five Ws.